Awesome 3 days in Budapest itinerary – Culture & relaxation

 Pedestrian zones flank the vehicles zone on the left and the right, so you can safely get from one side to the other on foot.

-Walk this iconic bridge to the Pest side of the city to continue your sightseeing.
+Walk this iconic bridge to the Buda side of the city to continue your sightseeing.

-Come back when it is dark outside to see hundreds of lights illuminate the bridge.
+Come back when it’s dark outside to see hundreds of lights illuminate the bridge.
 This creates one of the most gorgeous views of all Budapest.

 Chain bridge view from Buda Hill